sigmacomputing/sigmaquickstarts/site/sigmaguides/src/functions_period_over_period_analysis/functions_period_over_period_analysis.md

       <li><strong>Anomaly Detection:</strong> It aids in identifying anomalies or outliers.
 A sudden spike or drop in a normally consistent trend can indicate an issue or an opportunity that might require further investigation.</li>
 </ul>

-As you can plainly see, gaining insights into what drives changes in the data over time is invaluable in a variety of technical and business contexts.
-This is why it so widely used across almost any industry.
+As you can see, gaining insights into what drives changes in data over time is invaluable in a variety of technical and business contexts.
+This is why it's so widely used across almost any industry.

 #### Technical considerations
 While it is tempting to just "jump right in" and start comparing values based on different time periods, there are some things to keep in ming at all times.